White Collar Defense & Regulatory Enforcement

 Our Firm has handled a variety of fraud investigations conducted by the DOJ and the Securities Exchange Commission ("SEC"), with unique experience representing financial institutions and their officers and directors in regulatory, securities, and other transactional matters.
 We deal regularly with the DOJ and the SEC, as well as bank regulators such as the FDIC, the OCC, Federal Reserve, FINRA, and SIGTARP.

 Our attorneys have represented businesses and individuals that have been investigated or charged with conspiring with public officials to defraud citizens out of property and honest services.
 We have experience defending clients against allegations of bribery, extortion, bid rigging, and other varieties of fraud.

-Companies concerned about possible internal wrongdoing may reduce exposure to loss, liability or civil and criminal penalties by proactively investigating those circumstances.
+Companies concerned about possible internal wrongdoing may reduce exposure to loss, liability, or civil and criminal penalties by proactively investigating those circumstances.
 We frequently advise our clients about whether and how to conduct an internal investigation, and we conduct such investigations for companies when we conclude we have sufficient independence to do so, sometimes acting as special counsel to companies or their boards of directors.

 Corporate Compliance Programs

 An effective corporate compliance program should reduce the risk of regulatory violations and wrongdoing within a company.
-If wrongdoing does occur, the existence of such a program is one of the main factors that law enforcement and regulators consider when negotiating a settlement, and that judges consider when sentencing a company.
+If wrongdoing does occur, the existence of such a program is one of the main factors law enforcement and regulators consider when negotiating a settlement, and judges consider when sentencing a company.
 We help our clients prepare and update corporate compliance plans, regularly advise our financial institution clients on applicable compliance issues, and conduct training regarding these issues.